Pacific Wrecks

 SATURDAY, 24 JANUARY 1942

-Malaya: Outline plan for withdrawal to Singapore is issued.
+Malaya: Outline plan is issued for the withdrawal to Singapore.
 Hard fighting continues at Batu Pahat.
 Japanese are approaching Kluang, in Ind 9th Div sector.
 Additional units (Aus MG bn and about 2,000 Aus reinforcements, many of whom are poorly trained) arrive at Singapore.

 Burma: Rear elements of Mergui garrison arrive at Rangoon.
 Moulmein is now threatened.